|

 Aloe 'David's Delight' (Dave's Red Aloe) A long blooming upright growing low branching aloe to 3 feet tall with many vertical stems holding narrow green leaves and erect branching inflorescences with red flowers much of the year with peak bloom mid to late summer.
 Plant in a well-drained soil in full sun to light shade and water occasionally to infrequently - quite drought tolerant in coastal gardens.
 Cold hardy down to at least 25° F as was undamaged in our garden here at those temperatures in 2007.
 The aloe is a common site in Santa Barbara gardens and certainly has affinities to the eastern and central African Dawe's Aloe, Aloe dawei.
 We first got this great reblooming aloe from aloe hybridizer John Bleck who told us it was a Aloe dawei hybrid that had been developed by David Verity.
 At the 2013 Aloe Summit we were able to ask Dave about this and give him back this plant.

-Information displayed on this page about Aloe 'David's Delight' is based on the research conducted about it in our library and from reliable online resources.
-We also note those observations we have made of this plant as it grows in the nursery's garden and in other gardens, as well how crops have performed in our nursery field.
-We will incorporate comments we receive from others, and welcome to hear from anyone who may have additional information, particularly if they share any cultural information that would aid others in growing it.
+The information about Aloe 'David's Delight' displayed on this page is based on research conducted in our library and from reliable online resources.
+We also relate observations made about it as it grows in our nursery gardens and other gardens we visit, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others, and we welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing it.

 |